-I have said many time, I am a knowledge “thief”, I continually search for both old ways and new ideas so I can assimilate both into my life wherever it fits.
-I want to be better, and my life easier, cheaper, and more self-reliant.
+On this site I continually search for both old ways and new ideas.
+I want the best ideas to help me prep for disasters and live well.
+The goal is to be better, and make life easier, cheaper, and more self-reliant.
 Its not easy, but it is definitely worthwhile.

-Celiac’s, and people with a gluten free diet have come up with several ways to enjoy breads and other wheat based food items without using wheat.
-While I can eat wheat, and have stored a bucket or two of whole wheat berries, I do enjoy having other options.
+Celiac’s, and people with a gluten free diet can’t eat traditional wheat flour.
+So they have come up with several ways to enjoy breads and other food items without using it.
+I can eat wheat, and have stored a bucket or two of whole wheat berries.
+But I do enjoy having other options.

 My first use of bean flour was in making some sourdough bread substituting two of the three cups of wheat flour with 2 cups of bean flour made from navy beans.